Winter Destination for Millennial Adventure SeekersSep 22, 2017

-Head to the Spotted Dog Cafe for a delightful dinning experience.
+Head to the Spotted Dog Cafe for a delightful dining experience.
 The food is appealing to the eyes and to the palate.
-They use fresh produce, hormone-free meats and sustainably harvested fish.
-It’s a great reward after a thrilling day.
+They use fresh produce, hormone-free meats, and sustainably harvested fish.
+It’s a great reward for a thrilling day.
 Make sure to call ahead before going to any restaurant because the hours are subject to change from November to March.

 There are trips for beginners that require no special skills at all.
 A short trip into the lower end of The Narrows—above the Temple of Sinawava—is the perfect introduction to canyoneering.
 There are other trips too, like Subway and Orderville Canyon, which are geared to more experienced athletes and seasoned canyoneers.

 Make sure you and your friends bring a pack filled with extra clothes, water, snacks and a lunch.
 You can enjoy your lunch in one of the many picnic areas in Zion National Park; it’s a great way to relax and take in all the scenery.